 Every year, between 45 and 50 million chicks are killed in both France and Germany with methods often viewed as brutal.

 Chick culling is either done by gas or maceration.
 Gassing is performed with carbon dioxide that leads to anoxia, the lack of oxygen, but maceration is considered as a more effective method.
-After the sex has been identified, the new-born chicks are torn apart alive by a medal grinder.
+After the sex has been identified, the new-born chicks are torn apart alive by a metal grinder.
 Absolutely legal, the European Union’s regulation on the protection of animals at the time of killing from 2009 mentions that the maceration shall provide “immediate death of the animals“.

 End of chuck culling by maceration or gassing